Ladies, How to Improve Your Financial Literacy This Holiday Season

 Take advantage of comparison tools.

 Seriously, let the technology do the dirty work.
 When it comes to finding the right financial products for you, like credit cards with low interest rates, utilize the filters on a website like Hardbacon’s to tailor your search.
-Simply answer a few questions and they’ll find you the best value in the nation after narrowing down their database of over 200 cards.
+Simply answer a few questions and they’ll find you the best value in the nation after narrowing down their database of over 200 credit cards, for example.

 Seek out free resources